DataONEorg/d1_python/d1_mn_generic/doc/source/setup-authn-server.rst

 Setup the server side certificate and private key
 -------------------------------------------------

+  ..
+Note:: If you are setting up a test instance of GMN, an automatically
+     generated, self signed server side certificate can be used if a regular certificate is not available.
+See :ref:`snake_oil_cert` for details, and skip the steps below.

   Create a folder to hold the certificate and key::

     $ sudo mkdir -p /var/local/dataone/certs/server